Yazmak User Manual

 Always On Top

-Keep Yazmak above all other windows when it loses focus; default state is unchecked.
+Keep Yazmak above all other windows when it loses focus; default state is off.

 Show Toolbar